MehaRima/online_ambulance_booking_service/README.md

 # Online Ambulance Booking Service

 This ambulance booking website is based on
-### Php,MySql for creating the back end *and* Html,Css as the front end part of the service required for university major web project
+### Php,MySql for creating the back end *and* Html,Css,Js as the front end part of the service required for university major web project

 # Project Update: 21.04.2020